nodecopter/nodecopter.com/organize.md

   your banner put up at the venue and some free swag for every attendee.

 <h3 id="financing-using-existing-drones"><a href="#financing-using-existing-drones">Using Existing Drones</a></h3>
-Ask around your local tech scene if someone already has a AR.Drone they can provide for the event.
-That way you have to buy one drone less!
-Just the spare parts and batteries, since breaking and not fixing a drone is not cool.
+Ask around in your local tech scene (or attendees!) if someone already has an AR.Drone they can provide for the event.
+This way you can lower the amount of drones that you have to buy.
+Make sure to also buy spare parts and batteries for drones that other people bring, because breaking and not fixing someone else's drone is not cool.

-Ask if some of your attendees already have a drone and if they could bring it to the event.
-That means one less drone!
-Be sure to provide spare parts and batteries too!

 <h2 id="venue"><a href="#venue">Venue</a></h2>

 A venue for a NodeCopter event should ideally meet the following requirements:

+* **Stable WiFi**: This one is very important as it can ruin your event.
+On average every attendee has two WiFi-capable devices (computer, phone, tablet, ...).
+Be sure your venue's WiFi can handle this!
+Every drone will also open its own wi-fi, so there might be a lot of Wifi-interference, causing them to not work properly.
+You should have a big enough room to accommodate for your amount of drones.

+* **Floor**: This one is also very important, as it affects the way drones fly.
+Your floor should have a clear texture.
+If it hasn't, drones cannot analyze how high they are, etc. If you have a very homogenous floor, use tape (e.g. masking tape) to give it a texture.
+Ideally there shouldn't be a carpet, as they usually have a bad impact on the ultrasonic sensors the drones use.

-* **Flying area**: a separate flying area is great to play around with drones, try out the programs and should prevent drones from crashing into people.
+* **Flying area**: A separate flying area is great to play around with drones, try out the programs and should prevent drones from crashing into people.

-* **High ceiling**: a flying area with a low ceiling doesn't make a lot of sense when there are programmed NodeCopters flying around.
+* **High ceiling**: A flying area with a low ceiling doesn't make a lot of sense when there are programmed NodeCopters flying around.
 Ideal would be a minimum height of 4 meters (13 feet).

-* **Great hacking space**: attendees are going to program their drones, so be sure to provide an area where they can sit down and hack.
+* **Great hacking space**: Attendees are going to program their drones, so be sure to provide an area where they can sit down and hack.

-* **Stable WiFi**: it's safe to say that there will be on average a minimum of two WiFi-capable devices per attendee (computer, phone, tablet, ...).
-And every drone that is powered on will open its own wi-fi.
-Be sure your venue's WiFi can handle this!

-* **Electricity**: be sure there are enough power sockets and enough power splitters.
+* **Electricity**: Make sure there are enough power sockets and power splitters.
   People need to recharge their computers and their phones, and you need to hook up the rechargers for the batteries somewhere.
 You don't want to run out of fully charged batteries when people are doing crazy stuff with their drones!

-* **Projector and screen**: for the introductory talk at the beginning of a NodeCopter event a projector and a screen are really great.
-And when it's time for the demos most attendees will need a projector to show of what they built.
+* **Projector and screen**: For the introductory talk at the beginning of a NodeCopter event a projector and a screen are really great.
+And when it's time for the demos most attendees will need a projector to show off what they built.

-* **Floor**: To avoid drifting, your floor should have a clear texture.
-If you have a very homogenous floor, use tape (e.g. masking tape) to give it a texture.
-  Ideally there shouldn't be a carpet, as they usually have a bad impact on the ultrasonic sensors the drones use.

 In general it's recommended to bring your drone to the venue beforehand and do some test flights.